-Effective telephone triage can identify the risk of infection before a GP visits your RACF. .For example, early notification of suspected outbreaks ie gastroenteritis, influenza, respiratory illness, is important to communicate to GPs so that early diagnosis and prevention can be established in your RACF.
-(18) Notifying a resident's GP enables RACFs to coordinate specimen collections and confirm cases early with the GP.
+Effective telephone triage can identify the risk of infection before a GP visits your RACF.
+For example, it is important that suspected infectious disease outbreaks (eg gastroenteritis, influenza, respiratory illness) are communicated to GPs early so that early diagnosis and prevention can be established in your RACF.
+Notifying a resident's GP enables RACFs to coordinate specimen collections and confirm cases early with the GP.

-The following transmission-based precautions need to be followed to minimise other residents and staff exposure to highly transmissible infection (eg influenza):
+The following transmission- and/or aerosol-based precautions need to be followed to minimise exposure of other residents and staff to highly transmissible infections (eg influenza, COVID-19):

-- · implement effective triage and appointment scheduling

-- use personal protective equipment (PPE) such as masks

-- implement distancing techniques

-- place appropriate material (eg posters or digital displays) at the facility requesting that residents and/or guardian(s)/carer(s) notify the RACF staff if they have certain symptoms or conditions

-- · isolate the infected resident

-- strictly adhere to hand hygiene measures

-- · adhere to cough etiquette.
+- implement effective triage and appointment scheduling - use personal protective equipment such as masks - implement distancing techniques such as spacing residents in common areas in line with relevant health authority guidance - place appropriate material (eg posters or digital displays) at the facility requesting that residents and/or their guardian/s, substitute decision maker/s and/or carer/s notify RACF staff if they have certain symptoms or conditions - · isolate the infected resident - strictly adhere to hand hygiene measures - · adhere to cough etiquette.